 - General chemistry courses may be 10 years old, but biology, human physiology, and biochemistry may only be five years old.

 - In some cases, a practicing healthcare or research professional will be allowed to have certain science courses older than five years.

 - The following courses have no time limits: English, general psychology, statistics, basic food preparation, and quantity foods.

-You must submit official transcripts to receive credit.
+You must submit official transcripts prior to enrollment.

 Students who completed courses outside the United States are required to have a detailed course-by-course evaluation of their transcripts by a company found at: http://www.eatright.org/students/getstarted/international/agencies.aspx.